Structure tensor Reynolds-averaged Navier-Stokes turbulence models with equivariant neural networks: Methodology

-The key observation is that, since each $\b{K}^{(i)}$ can be decomposed into irreducible representations, there exists a particular choice of spherical bases in which the component values are known.
-What is needed is to find a common set of bases for the subspaces produced by 1) decomposing $\b{T}$ into irreducible representations and 2) decomposing the tensors generated via contraction, e.g. $T_{ijkk}$ or $\varepsilon_{ijk}T_{klm}$, into irreducible representations.
-Then it becomes clear which components of $\b{T}$ are fixed by linear constraints and which degrees of freedom remain to be predicted.
+The key observation is that $\tens{T}$ and each $\tens{K}^{(i)}$ can be decomposed into irreducible representations, so there exists a particular choice of spherical bases in which the linear constraints correspond to fixing a subset of spherical components of $\tens{T}$ to prescribed values (those contained in $\b{k}$).
+What is needed is to find a common set of bases for the subspaces produced by 1) decomposing $\tens{T}$ into irreducible representations and 2) decomposing the tensors generated via contraction, e.g. $T_{ijkk}$ or $\epsilon_{ijk}T_{klm}$, into irreducible representations.
+Then it becomes clear which spherical components of $\tens{T}$ are fixed by linear constraints and which degrees of freedom remain to be predicted.

-Alg.~\ref{alg:lin-ch} specifies a procedure for computing a matrix $\b{E}$ that performs this basis alignment.
-Specifically, it returns $\b{E}$, $\bm{\alpha}$, and $\bm{\beta}$ such that the components of
+Alg.~\ref{alg:lin-ch} specifies a procedure for computing a matrix $\tens{E}$ that performs this basis alignment.
+Specifically, it returns $\tens{E}$, $\bm{\alpha}$, and $\bm{\beta}$ such that the components of

-at indices $\bm{\alpha}$ equal the components of $\vflat(\b{K})$ at indices $\bm{\beta}$, that is, $\tilde{\b{T}}[\bm{\alpha}] = \vflat(\b{K})[\bm{\beta}]$.
-In practice, one predicts the components of $\tilde{\b{T}}$ at the indices not in $\bm{\alpha}$, fills in the remaining components by setting $\tilde{\b{T}}[\bm{\alpha}] = \vflat(\b{K})[\bm{\beta}]$, and applies the inverse transformation $\b{P}_s^T\b{S}_{\pi}^{-1}(\b{E}^T)^{-1}\tilde{\b{T}}$ to produce a tensor in the Cartesian basis that satisfies the constraints, as shown in Stage 3 of Fig.~\ref{fig:enn}.
+at indices $\bm{\alpha}$ equal the components of $\b{k}$ at indices $\bm{\beta}$, that is, $\tilde{\tens{T}}[\bm{\alpha}] = \b{k}[\bm{\beta}]$.
+In practice, one predicts the components of $\tilde{\tens{T}}$ at the indices not in $\bm{\alpha}$, fills in the remaining components by setting $\tilde{\tens{T}}[\bm{\alpha}] = \b{k}[\bm{\beta}]$, and applies the inverse transformation $\qty(\tens{P}_s^{[\tens{T}]})^{\mathrm{T}}\qty(\tens{S}_{\pi}^{[\tens{T}]})^{-1}(\tens{E}^{\mathrm{T}})^{-1}\tilde{\tens{T}}$ to produce a tensor in the Cartesian basis that satisfies the constraints, as shown in stage 3 of Fig.~\ref{fig:enn}.